AdobeDocs/campaign.en/help/v8/send/twitter.md

 >[!CAUTION]
 >
 >You cannot send more than 250 direct messages per day.
 To avoid exceeding this threshold, you can deliver in waves.
-For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-sending-the-delivery.html#sending-using-multiple-waves){target="_blank"}.
+For more on this, refer to this [section](configure-and-send.md#sending-using-multiple-waves).

 ## Access tracking data {#tw-tracking}